puzzle/delivery-pipeline-concept/README.md

 3. [Automated Tests](stages/03-automated-tests/README.md)

-    The application is deployed to a test environment and thoroughly inspected using automated tesing.
+    The application is deployed to a test environment and thoroughly inspected using automated testing.

 4. [Manual Tests](stages/04-manual-tests/README.md)